 For a long time, I thought that no one (except maybe Jana, who owns Dinah's litter sister Buffy) read my blog, Okay, Jana and Dale.
 Maybe Sue, too.
 Oh, and Kathy, of course.
 I didn't think I had much of an audience.
-After all, my was twice as high in the Technorati ratings, and people left comments all the time.
+After all, my other blog was twice as high in the Technorati ratings, and people left comments all the time.

 Then I started reading Google Analytics.
 It turns out that this little blog has a small but devoted international following, and it's beginning to draw more readers than my other blog.
 What a surprise!
 Although my local friends and our faithful fans/family in the Czech Republic always rank #1 and #2 in visits, people are reading this blog from Turku, Nicosia, Managua, Cebu, Melbourne, and other corners of the globe.
 The globe, as it turns out, has a lot of corners!